Shuffle/Shuffle-docs/docs/API.md

 ```

 Additional info:
-- If you don't send JSON to the API, but a random string, we will tkae the entire string as the execution argument.
+- If you don't send JSON to the API, but a random string, we will take the entire string as the execution argument.
-- You can add dynamic app authentication when starting a workflow by using the following header: `appauth`.
-Example: `appauth: jira=auth for jira;elasticsearch=elasticsearch auth`.
+- You can add dynamic app authentication when starting a workflow by using the following header: 'appauth'.
+Example: 'appauth: jira=auth for jira;elasticsearch=elasticsearch auth'.
 This works both with the name of the auth, and the ID.

 **Success response**
 ```